The History of General Practice in Australia

 The contracted shipping company was paid for every convict accepted, not

-not needed.
+not used.
 Of the 939 male convicts and 78 females embarked, and only

 fleet brought with it a portable military hospital.
 The medical sevices